 Instructions

-- Dice chicken thighs into 1.5-inch pieces.
-Transfer to a large bowl.
-Season the chicken with salt and garlic powder.
+- Dice the chicken thighs into uniform 1.5-inch pieces and add to a large mixing bowl.
+Season with salt and garlic powder, then add cornstarch and toss until evenly coated with no dry spots.

-- Toss in fried chicken and mix to coat evenly.
-Remove off heat.
-Garnish with green onions and sesame seeds.
-Enjoy!
+- Add the chicken and toss to coat evenly.
+Remove from heat, garnish with green onions and sesame seeds, and serve.

 Tyler Marsh